Zac-HD/escape-from-automanual-testing/README.md

 For this final block, you have a few options:

-- Continue working on any unfinished excercises from previous blocks
+- Continue working on any unfinished exercises from previous blocks
 - Start testing your own code with Hypothesis
 - Join a group discussion - what to you plan to test?
 What 'killer feature' is missing?